-OSS curriculum is guided by Orange County Public School and the FDOE curriculum/guidelines.
-In order to provide an excellent elementary school education, as outlined in our mission statement, OSS enhances the basic Orange County Public Schools curriculum whenever possible.
-If you have specific question please contact the Assistant Principal.
-Additional curriculum information can be found on our website: www.orlandoscience.org, under the "Academics" tab.
+OSES curriculum is guided by Orange County Public School and the FDOE curriculum/guidelines.
+In order to provide an excellent elementary school education, as outlined in our mission statement, OSES enhances the basic Orange County Public Schools curriculum whenever possible.
+If you have specific question please contact the Curriculum Coordinator.
+Additional curriculum information can be found on our website: www.orlandoscience.org/elementary, under the "academics" tab.